unadlib/iflow/README.md

-# Iflow
+# iFlow
+iFlow may be a simplest state management framework.

+---
-Iflow may be the simplest state management framework, it's a Hybrid state/action framework support mutable and immutable for React.
+    It's a Hybrid state/action framework support mutable and immutable.

 ### Installation
 ```bash